PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 - `--share=network`: network and internet access
 - `--socket=pulseaudio`: the PulseAudio socket, grants access to all audio devices (including inputs)
+- `--socket=session-bus`: access to the entire session bus, which can be used to break out of the sandbox by abusing dangerous D&#8209;Buses.
+- `--socket=system-bus`: access to the entire system bus, which can be used to break out of the sandbox by abusing dangerous D&#8209;Buses.
 - `--device=all`: access to all devices (including webcams)
 - `--talk-name=org.freedesktop.secrets`: D&#8209;Bus access to secrets stored on your keychain
 - `--talk-name=org.freedesktop.Flatpak`: D&#8209;Bus access to run `flatpak run`.
 This D&#8209;Bus is a sandbox escape.